Arezookhalili/Arezookhalili.github.io/_posts/2023-11-03-Decision Trees and Random Forest Project.md

 ## Train Test Split

-Now its time to split our data into a training set and a testing set!
+Now it's time to split our data into a training set and a testing set!

-** Use sklearn to split your data into a training set and a testing set as we've done in the past.**

 ```python